rgreenste/scRNAseq_explore/Rmd_Files/2_QC_Filtering.md

 Importing Mouse Genome Annotation
 ---------------------------------

-We need to import the annotation database to determine the chromsome location of genes in the mouse genome in order to annotate genes which are mitochondrial in origin
+Need to import the annotation database to determine the chromsome location of genes in the mouse genome in order to annotate genes which are mitochondrial in origin

 ``` r
 library(AnnotationHub)
 ah = AnnotationHub() # create annotation hub object
 ```

-Now we will query annotation hub for the Ensemnl mouse annotation database version 98 and then load it.
+Now query annotation hub for the Ensemnl mouse annotation database version 98 and then load it.

 ``` r
 #search for and then load emsembl db v98 for mouse